deyrakesh85/DevOps-Stack/README.md

 ## Running the Application ##

-This application is designed to give you the fexibility to it in different ways as per your requirement.
+This application is designed to give you the fexibility to run it in different ways as per your requirement.

 ### Windows: ###